MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ## Prerequisites

-You need [Flow Plan 2](https://preview.flow.microsoft.com/pricing/) in order to create business process flows.
-Some Dynamics 365 license plans include Flow Plan 2.
+You need a [per user plan](https://preview.flow.microsoft.com/pricing/) in order to create business process flows.
+Some Dynamics 365 license plans include the per user plan.

 ## Create a business process flow